Sustainable Neighborhoods Initiative

 The Sustainable Neighborhoods Initiative (SNI) connects PSU students and faculty with groups of community organizations in long-term partnerships that advance sustainability at the neighborhood scale.

-The SNI is managed by the Institute for Sustainable Solutions and is designed for cumulative impact, with groups of students from various classes working over multiple terms on projects and issues identified by community partners.
-The SNI provides rich learning and research opportunities that engage students in addressing real-world sustainability issues, while adding capacity to help local organizations advance their projects and initiatives.
+Managed by the Institute for Sustainable Solutions, SNI is designed for cumulative impact, with groups of students from various classes working over multiple terms on projects and issues identified by community partners.
+The Sustainable Neighborhoods Initiative provides rich learning and research opportunities that engage students in addressing real-world sustainability issues while adding capacity to help local organizations advance their projects and initiatives.

 The following projects demonstrate the cumulative impact of students and faculty collaborating with community partners through the Sustainable Neighborhoods Initiative.